mhsn555/CSC-113-Project-/README.md

 This project implements a console-based school management system in Java.
 The system models the main parts of a school environment using object-oriented programming concepts we took throughout the course such as:

+- composition and aggregation
+- encapsulation
 - inheritance
 - abstraction
 - interfaces
-- composition and aggregation
-- encapsulation
+- recursion

 The program manages people and school resources, including: